thompsonsj/slate-serializers/README.md

 # slate-serializers

-A collection of serializers to convert Slate JSON objects to various formats and vice versa.
+A collection of serializers to convert [Slate](https://www.npmjs.com/package/slate) JSON objects to various formats and vice versa.
+Designed to work in both Node.js and browser environments.

 Serializers included so far: